Preston Capes Church

 The churchyard contains a number of graves dating back as far as the 1600s, as well as the base of a former preaching cross.

-Today the church of St Peter and St Paul’s is well attended with services every Sunday (except the first sunday in the month).
-The Rector is Revd Michael Petitt, who came to Preston Capes in September 1998.
-He and and his wife Stella, together with their two daughters Anna and Helen live in the next door parish of Badby.
+Today the church of St Peter and St Paul’s is well attended with services every Sunday (except the first Sunday in the month).